PJhaveri02/Are-We-There-Yet/frontend/README.md

 Testing is done using the [Jest](https://jestjs.io/) framework.

 ## Running tests
-1. Ensure that a local MongoDB instance is **NOT** running (use `Ctrl` + `C` at the command line to stop)
-2. If you haven't already, move the current working directory to the frontend folder using the following command: `cd frontend`
+1. If you haven't already, move the current working directory to the frontend folder using the following command: `cd frontend`
-3. Execute `npm test`
+2. Execute `npm test`